What is a Street Alignment?

 But alignments happen year-round.
 The key is knowing the bearing of your street and matching it to the sun's position on the horizon.

-In summer, the sun rises and sets further south, so streets angled slightly southeast to southwest will align.
-In winter, it's the opposite - streets with more northerly orientations get their moment.
-Mid-latitude Australian cities typically experience alignment conditions for most streets at some point during the year.
+The mechanics flip across the hemispheres.
+In southern-hemisphere summer the sun moves further south, so streets angled slightly southeast to southwest align — and the opposite in winter, with northerly streets getting their moment.
+North of the equator it's the mirror: northerly streets align in summer, southerly ones in winter.
+Mid-latitude cities in either hemisphere typically experience alignment conditions for most of their streets at some point during the year.

 The exact date and time vary not just by street orientation but by your geographic location.
-A street in Perth will align on different dates than an identically-oriented street in Sydney, simply because of their different longitudes and latitudes.
-This complexity is precisely why tools like CityHenge exist - calculating these alignments manually would require spherical trigonometry and astronomical tables.
+A street in Perth aligns on different dates than an identically-oriented street in Sydney, simply because of their different longitudes and latitudes.
+The same street bearing in Madrid versus Berlin gives wildly different alignment dates — same physics, different latitude.
+This complexity is precisely why tools like CityHenge exist: calculating these alignments manually would require spherical trigonometry and astronomical tables.

 Sunrise vs Sunset Alignments